oaltawil/userAuthenticationPhoneMethod/README.md

 - MicrosoftGraphREST.ps1 uses the "Invoke-RestMethod" cmdlet to call HTTP methods against the Microsoft Graph API

-Both scripts require an Azure AD Application Service Principal that is assigned any of the following roles:
+Both scripts require the registration of an Azure AD Application and assigning its Service Principal at least one of the following roles:

 - Authentication Administrator
 - Privileged Authentication Administrator